 Need help with the interview process?
 Former teaching interns have access to their College Career Consultant for up to 2 years after finishing the program.
 To make an appointment, log in to Handshake.
 Appointments can be made in person, over the phone, or via Skype.
 Indicate your medium preference in the advising notes.

 Thank you to Sarah P., 2014-15 Secondary Social Studies Intern, for her wonderful guide for creating and appropriately utilizing a teaching portfolio.
+Remember, this portfolio is unique to you!
+Use it to show off your best work and most unique self!

 As career fair and interviewing season fast approaches, have you thought about how you are going to incorporate your portfolio?
 We have!
 Here are some sample questions that may provide you with an opportunity to show off your work.
 Continue reading